-Housing-related costs (mortgage, insurance, and property tax or rent) are the largest expenses for most families.
+Housing-related costs are the largest expenses for most families.
+These include your rent, or mortgage, insurance, and property tax, as well as your utilities.
 In planning for Baby #2, ask yourself if you need more space to accommodate your growing family.

 If staying in your current home isn’t an option, research the cost of moving to a bigger space and determine the impact it will have on your monthly spending before making any decisions.

 Look at data on the Economic Policy Institute to find average costs for your state, and read up on how to decide between childcare options.

 Of course, keep in mind that these costs are temporary.
 Your kids will grow up and go to kindergarten before you know it—and, depending on the age difference between them, you may not have many years of paying for childcare for two.